vansh696674-hub/Weather-Forecast-Web-App/README.md

 # Weather Forecast Web Application

-This is a responsive weather forecast web application that provides real-time weather information such as temperature, humidity, wind speed, and conditions using a weather API.
+This is a simple weather forecast web application developed as a mini project.
+The application demonstrates front-end development concepts using HTML, CSS, and JavaScript.

 ## Features
-- Search weather by city name
-- Real-time weather data
+- City-based weather search
-- Clean and responsive UI
+- Displays temperature, humidity, wind speed, and AQI
+- Responsive user interface
-- API-based data fetching
+- JavaScript-based logic with simulated weather data

 ## Technologies Used
 - HTML5
 - CSS3
 - JavaScript

-- OpenWeatherMap API
+## Note
+This project uses simulated (dummy) weather data for learning and demonstration purposes.
+It does not fetch real-time data from external APIs.

 ## Future Scope
+- Integration with real weather APIs
 - AI/ML-based weather prediction using historical data
-- Weather-based recommendation system